 Too many copies we played erred on the hi-fi-ish side, with not enough warmth.
-The copies that sound incredibly clean and clear just didn’t do much for us; they weren’t able to convey the intimacy and emotion of the music.
+The copies that sound clean and clear just didn’t do much for us.
+They weren’t able to convey the intimacy and emotion of the music.

 That’s The Way I’ve Always Heard It Should Be